wpbones/pure-css-switch/README.md

 Alternatively, you can get the `src/resources/assets/less/wpbones-switch.less` and then compile it, or get directly the `src/public/css/wpbones-switch.css` files.
 Also, you can get pre-compiled minified version `src/public/css/wpbones-switch.min.css`.

+## Development installation

+Use `yarn` to install the development tools.
+Next, use `gulp --production` to compile the resources.

 ## Enqueue for Controller